 Mobile Farmers’ Markets

-As soon as you submit your FNS application and receive your temporary FNS number, contact Dianne Padilla-Bates at CDSS, so she can get your market/outlet into her system.
+As soon as you submit your FNS application and receive your temporary FNS number, contact Matthew Stephens at CDSS, so she can get your market/outlet into her system.
 You need not wait until you receive the SNAP permit/authorization.